ZivaVatra/flac2all/README.md

 N.B: flac2all does not transfer raw audio data.
 It just instructs the workers what files to process.
 This means that all your worker nodes must have the same paths with the same flac files in them in order to work.
 This was done deliberately.
 It gives the end user more flexibility in choice of what underlying data transfer technology they want to use.
 From NFS mounts to a central server, to shared ISCSI nodes, to batch runs on local disks then rsync together, the choice is yours.

-Fundementally, there is a large body of storage and remote access technology out there, with many man-years invested in their development by specialists in the field, and of varying types, features and maturity. and it seems unwise for me to ignore all that and reinvent yet another one (poorly).
+Fundementally, there is a large body of storage and remote data access technology out there, with many man-years invested in their development by specialists in the field, and of varying types, features and maturity. and it seems unwise for me to ignore all that and reinvent yet another one (poorly).

 #### An example setup ####